 David Byrket, CFA

 David Byrket has wide-ranging experience as a portfolio manager involved with quantitative investment strategies, most recently at System Two Advisors.
-In addition to portfolio management, Byrket researched enhancements to the investment process including stock selection, risk control, and implementation.
-Prior to joining System Two Advisors, Byrket was a managing director and portfolio manager at BlackRock – co-leading BlackRock’s active quantitative equity team where he and his team managed mutual funds as well as portfolios for state pension plans, sovereign wealth funds, and institutional pension plans.
+In addition to portfolio management, Byrket researched enhancements to the investment process including stock selection, risk control and implementation.
+Prior to joining System Two Advisors, Byrket was a managing director and portfolio manager at BlackRock – co-leading BlackRock’s active quantitative equity team where he and his team managed mutual funds as well as portfolios for state pension plans, sovereign wealth funds and institutional pension plans.
 Previous to BlackRock, he was a managing director at Weiss, Peck & Greer where he co-led the Quantitative Equities Group.
 Byrket received his bachelor of arts degree, phi beta kappa, magna cum laude, in economics and psychology from Duke University.

 Dan Cardell, CFA

 In his current role as the chairman of the board of directors of the CQA, Dan Cardell is uniquely positioned to interact with leading academics and practitioners in the area of quantitative finance.
-Early in his career he was involved with the development of successful quantitative investment strategies at firms such as Continental Bank in Chicago, Mellon Bank in Pittsburgh and Maryland National Bank in Baltimore.
+Early in his career, he was involved with the development of successful quantitative investment strategies at firms such as Continental Bank in Chicago, Mellon Bank in Pittsburgh and Maryland National Bank in Baltimore.
 He is the former director of equities at Weiss, Peck & Greer in New York and before joining WPG was a senior vice president and director of equities at Bank of America.
 He also served as president and chief investment officer of Wintrust Capital Management in Chicago.
 More recently, he has been teaching finance and investments in the MBA program at the University of Illinois at Chicago.
-Cardell received his Bachelor of Science in finance from Wilkes University and an MBA from the University of Pittsburgh.
+Cardell received his bachelor of science degree in finance from Wilkes University and an MBA from the University of Pittsburgh.

 David Coughenour, CFA

 David Coughenour was a founding partner and chief investment officer – Equities at Chicago Equity Partners, LLC.
-Chicago Equity Partners is an institutional asset management firm serving the corporate, sovereign wealth, public funds, endowment/foundation, Taft-Hartley, and sub-advisory markets.
+Chicago Equity Partners is an institutional asset management firm serving the corporate, sovereign wealth, public funds, endowment/foundation, Taft-Hartley and sub-advisory markets.

-He was responsible for investment policies, strategies, and research across the equity asset class.
-He was also the chairman of the Investment Committee and Asset Allocation Committee in addition to being a member of the firm’s Management Committee.
+He was responsible for investment policies, strategies and research across the equity asset class.
+He was also the chairman of the Investment Committee and Asset Allocation Committee, in addition to being a member of the firm’s Management Committee.
 Coughenour has over 25 years of portfolio management and research experience.

-Prior to forming Chicago Equity Partners in 2000, Dave was a portfolio manager for large, mid, and small cap strategies on the quantitative equity team at Bank of America in Chicago.
+Prior to forming Chicago Equity Partners in 2000, Dave was a portfolio manager for large, mid and small cap strategies on the quantitative equity team at Bank of America in Chicago.
 His primary emphasis was on the energy and industrials sectors.
 He began his career in investments in 1989 as a quantitative analyst at Continental Bank.
-Coughenour received his Bachelor of Arts degree in psychology from Duke University.
+Coughenour received his bachelor of arts degree in psychology from Duke University.
 He holds the Chartered Financial Analyst (CFA) designation and is a member of the CFA Institute and the CFA Society of Chicago.
 Additionally, he is a board member of the Chicago Quantitative Alliance.

 Todd D. Doersch